-The Company had a cash balance of \$1,509,858 at June 30, 2010 which compared with \$485,997 at December 31, 2009.
+The Company had a cash balance of \$ 2,951,892 at September 30, 2010 which compared with \$ 485,997 at December 31, 2009.

-As at June 30, 2009 the Company's working capital was in a deficit of \$ 1,525,938 which compared with a deficit of \$ 3,711,772 at December 31, 2009.
-This deficit is expected to reduce during the remainder of 2010 following the completion of the second tranche of the private placement.
+As at September 30, 2010 the Company's working capital was in a deficit of \$ 127,393 which compared with a deficit of \$ 3,711,772 at December 31, 2009.
 Ore supply continues to be a challenge with management focusing heavily on pit operations and there is steady progress.
 The additional working capital provided by the private placement referred to below has alleviated some of the production constraints.

-During the second quarter of 2010 Galantas announced a proposed private placement (See June 3, 2010 Press Release) of up to 50,000,000 units.
-Each unit is priced at \$ 0.05 and is comprised of one common share and one warrant.
+During the second quarter of 2010, Galantas announced a private placement (See June 3, 2010 Press Release) of up to 50,000,000 units.
+Each unit was priced at \$ 0.05 comprising of one common share and one warrant.
 Each warrant entitles the holder to purchase one common share within 24 months from closing at a price of \$ 0.10.
-On June 10, 2010 Galantas completed the first tranche of the private placement whereby the Company issued 21,000,000 units pursuant to the first tranche.
-The gross amount raised by the first tranche of the placing is \$ 1,050,000.
-Kenglo One Ltd who subscribed for all of the shares in the first tranche has expressed willingness to participate in the second tranche of the offering.
+Galantas completed the first tranche of the private placement during June 2010 whereby the Company issued 21,000,000 units pursuant to the first tranche.
+The gross amount raised by the first tranche of the placing was \$ 1,050,000.

-Subsequent to June 30, 2010 the Company announced that Galantas has completed the second tranche of the private placement announced on June 3, 2010.
-The Company issued 24,550,000 units pursuant to the second tranche to Kenglo One Ltd who were the subscriber to the second tranche.
-This placing is the final part of the larger offering of 45,550,000 units announced on June 3, 2010.
-Each unit is priced at CDN\$0.05 and is comprised of one common share and one warrant.
-Each warrant entitles the holder to purchase one common share within 24 months from closing at a price of CDN\$0.10.
-The gross amount raised by the second tranche of the placing is CDN\$1,227,500.
-This subscription will increase Kenglo's holding in the Company to approximately 19.3% of the issued shares in the Company immediately following the second tranche.
-If warrants within the Offering are exercised, Kenglo's stake in the Company could rise to approximately 32.4% of the issued shares in the Company immediately following the second tranche.
+During the three months ending September 30, 2010, the Company completed the second tranche of the private placement.
+The Company issued 24,550,000 units pursuant to the second tranche to Kenglo One Ltd, the subscriber to the first tranche.
+This placing was the final part of the larger offering of 45,550,000 units.
+Each unit was priced at \$ 0.05 and comprised of one common share and one warrant.
+Each warrant entitles the holder to purchase one common share within 24 months from closing at a price of \$ 0.10.
+The gross amount raised in the third quarter by the second tranche of the placing amounted to \$ 1,227,500.
+This subscription increased Kenglo's holding in the Company to approximately 19.3% of the issued shares in the Company.
+If warrants within the Offering are exercised, Kenglo's stake in the Company could rise to approximately 32.4% of the issued shares in the Company.

 The Company intends to use the funds from the placing for an expanded drilling program, mobile and fixed plant improvements and working capital.
-The expanded drilling program will concentrate initially on targets close to the operating mine site that have already been reported upon by consultants ACA Howe (Press Release 12th June 2008) and will commence in the summer 2010.
+The expanded drilling program will concentrate initially on targets close to the operating mine site that have already been reported upon by consultants ACA Howe (Press Release 12th June 2008) and will commence in late 2010.

-There were no additional Related Party loans received during the three months and six months ended June 30, 2010.
-Repayments on the financing facility were \$ 96,235 and \$ 36,239 during the second quarter and first six months of 2010 respectively.
+There were no additional Related Party loans received during the three and nine months ended September 30, 2010.
+Repayments on the financing facility were \$ 17,291 and \$ 60,143 during the third quarter and first nine months of 2010 respectively.

-The Company is continuing its efforts to raise funds for future developments and operations to meet its ongoing obligations.
+The Company may be required to raise funds for future developments and operations to meet its ongoing obligations.
 There is however, no assurance that the Company will be successful in its efforts, in which case the Company may not be able to meet its obligations.
-The consolidated financial statements have been prepared on a going concern basis as discussed in Note 1 of the June 30, 2010 consolidated financial statements.
+The consolidated financial statements have been prepared on a going concern basis as discussed in Note 1 of the September 30, 2010 consolidated financial statements.